Attach Your Camera to a Telescope

 - Astromania T-Ring and M42 to 1.25″ Telescope Adapter for Nikon DSLR’s

 - Gosky Metal 1.25″ Telescope Camera Adapter and Nikon T2 T-Ring

 Make sure to get the right T-Ring and Adapter for your specific camera body.

 Once your camera is attached, you can then utilize the native focal length of your telescope in place of a camera lens.
 So, if your telescope has a focal length of 800mm, it will now act like an 800mm camera lens for astrophotography.

 If you are trying to figure out the exact magnification you can expect with your camera and telescope, don’t forget to include the 1.6X crop factor that comes into play when using an APS-C sized sensor.
 Full-frame DSLR cameras will utilize the full focal length of your telescope.

 When you are ready to take pictures with your camera attached to the telescope, it is useful to use a remote shutter release cable.
-This accessory allows you to capture images without touching the camera, and even set a sequence of images to fire off on their own. (this in the one I use).
+This accessory allows you to capture images without touching the camera and even set a sequence of images to fire off on their own. (this is the one I use).

 Where to Put Camera Filters